DagogoOrifama/European-Economic-Trends-Explorer/README.md

 ### Regression Analysis

-Implemented regression analysis to model the relationship between GDP and other indicators.
-Validated the assumptions of linearity, independence, normality, and homoscedasticity.
-Developed a regression equation:
-\[ \text{GDP} = 9.837 \times 10^{10} + 3.925 \times 10^4 \times \text{PopulationTotal} \]
-Extended to a multiple regression model including Net Migration.

 Performed regression analysis to model the relationship between GDP and other economic indicators.
 Ensured the regression model met the following assumptions:
 - **Linearity**: The relationship between the independent and dependent variables is linear.
 - **Independence**: The residuals (errors) are independent.